Replicas of the Statue of Liberty: Flame of Liberty

 A life-size copy of the torch, Flame of Liberty, can be seen above the entrance to the Pont de l'Alma tunnel near the Champs-Élysées in Paris.
 It was given to the city as a return gift in honour of the centennial celebration of the statue's dedication.
 In 1997, the torch became an unofficial memorial to Diana, Princess of Wales after she was killed in a car accident in the Pont de l'Alma tunnel.

 Barentin

-There is a 13.5 m (44 feet) polyester replica in the northwest of France, in the small town of Barentin near Rouen.
+There is a 13.5 m polyester replica in the northwest of France, in the small town of Barentin near Rouen.
 It was made for the 1969 French film, Le Cerveau ("The Brain"), directed by Gérard Oury and featuring actors Jean-Paul Belmondo and Bourvil.

 Bordeaux

 There is a 2.5 m replica of the statue in the city of Bordeaux.
 The first Bordeaux statue was seized and melted down by the Nazis in World War II.
 The statue was replaced in 2000 and a plaque was added to commemorate the victims of the 11 September terrorist attacks.
 On the night of 25 March 2003, unknown vandals poured red paint and gasoline on the replica and set it on fire.
 The vandals also cracked the pedestal of the plaque.
 The mayor of Bordeaux, former prime minister Alain Juppé, condemned the attack.